 This dish will never appear on the menu at Alinea or the French Laundry.
 It will not transport you to the astral plane.
 It’s peasant food.
 Hearty, filling yet still vibrant.
 The mustard cuts the richness of the herring and the oats add a wintry feeling, one counteracted by the vivid green of the nettles in the mashed potatoes.
 I imagine it could be re-imagined as haute cuisine, but not here, and not now.
 This was simple, good food.

 But I am afraid it will be the last herring and oats I will eat until November.
 I am hugely bummed to have missed most of the herring run, but hey, like I said, we’re still learning the ropes in this fishery.
 There’s always next year.
 After all, the herring will be there.
 It’s not like anyone else is fishing for them.

 - 1/2 cup cream or milk

 - 1/4 cup vegetable oil, butter or lard

 - Wash the herring fillets and salt them well.
 Mix the mustard and cream in bowl and submerge the herring in the mixture.
 Let this stand for at least 10 minutes, and as long as an hour.

 - Put the oats in a food processor or blender and buzz until mostly broken up.
 You want some of the oats to be flour, and some to be still recognizable as oats.
 Put the oats in a large bowl.

 - Heat the oil or butter in a large frying pan over medium-high heat.
 Set out some paper towels nearby to allow the finished fish to drain.
-Dredge the herring in the oat mixture and fry until golden, about 2-3 minutes per side.
+Dredge the herring in the oat mixture and fry until golden, about 2 to 3 minutes per side.
 Drain on the paper towels.

-- Serve hot with beer and mashed potatoes, champ, colcannon or just simple boiled potatoes.
+- Serve with beer and mashed potatoes, champ, colcannon or just simple boiled potatoes.